fire-h0und/the-keyboard-design-checklist/README.md

 1. There is nothing wrong with an absolutely sturdy keyboard
 2. There is nothing wrong with an squishy flexible keyboard
-3. the right amount of flex & rigidity is merely a matter of personal preference
+3. The right amount of flex & rigidity is merely a matter of personal preference
 4. Do note that absolutely rigid keyboards never develop squeeking noises ever.
 5. there are plates that don't span the whole surface of the key area